BackofenLab/GraphClust-2/FAQ.md

   sudo service docker restart
   ```
   For more information please check Docker documentation: https://docs.docker.com/engine/userguide/storagedriver/aufs-driver/

+3. Q: After a few experiments and upgrades, lots of disk storage is occupied.
+How can I clean it up?

+Docker takes a conservative approach for cleaning up unnecessary data objects.
+Below some solutions for cleaning up your hard disk is coming, ordered in the level of conservativeness:

+* Using `docker system prune` command, manual [here](https://docs.docker.com/config/pruning/)
+* Please make sure no unintended container instance is running on the background.
+You can get a list of all containers with `docker ps -a` and remove them if necessary with `docker rm ID-or-NAME`.
+* The above steps do not remove the dangling and not needed images which usually take most of the space.
+You can use `docker images` to get a list of them, and `docker rmi image-ID` to remove individual images.
+* To auto-remove a container after exiting, you can use `docker run --rm`.
+* A detailed tutorial about these and further ways can be found here: [https://www.tecmint.com/remove-docker-images-containers-and-volumes/](https://www.tecmint.com/remove-docker-images-containers-and-volumes/)

+4. Q: I would like to customize the workflow settings but there are so many parameters there.
+What can I do?

+GraphClust2 workflow is collection of more than 15 tools which most of them can be slightly complex even on its own.
+We have provided the pre-configurations that we think would be needed by the users accroding to our own experience and the feedback from the GraphClust2 users and collaborators.
+Each tool wrapper is also supplemented with brief help descriptions for the arguments and/or external links to the tool's documentation.
+We are trying to extend the in-Galaxy help descriptions and Galaxy tutorials.
+The user's feedback is very appreciated.
+If you would like to customize the configurations and do not know how to start, we would recommend to start with adapting the first and last steps of the workflow.

+GraphClust2 takes a windowing approach for folding and clustering long input sequences.
+The windows size and overlapping ratio can be adapted to the user's expectation of the structure features.
+Starting with shorter  window-length (50-100nt) would be a good idea, if you are not sure that the structured element you are searching for is covering entire sequence or not.
+In this way the small elements like stem-loops should be identified, afterwards you may re-start by increasing the windows size to capture the complete structure.

+In the last step `cluster_collection_report`, GraphClust2 assigns the elements to the best matching cluster and also aligns the best (top) matching entries of each cluster. `results_top_num` defines how many of the top entries to align, increasing the number would be a good idea to find covariations and identify a reliable conserved element.
+Usually aligning the top10-30 or higher would help to identify reliable structure conservations and covariations.
+The other parameter to consider is the covariance model hit criteria (E-value or bitscore).
+The E-value works very well (and designed for )specially for structured non-coding RNAs with defined boundaries, like sequences in the Rfam database.
+We have found switching back to the CM-bit score option (option `Use CM score for cutoff`), to work better for identifying structured elements surrounded (within) a sequence context.

 # Registration and Login:
 To have distinct history and workflows the Galaxy server requires each user to register for first access time. **By default anyone with access to the host network can register.
 No registration confirmation email will be sent to the given email.** So you can register with any custom (including non-existent) email address.
 There exist also a default Admin user [described here](https://bgruening.github.io/docker-galaxy-stable/users-passwords.html).
 To change the default authorization settings please refer to the Galaxy Wiki section [Authentication](https://wiki.galaxyproject.org/Develop/Authentication)